dkandalov/kotlin-99/readme.md

 ```

 ### [P12][] (*) Decode a run-length encoded list.
-Given a run-length code list generated as specified in problem P10, construct its uncompressed version.
+Given a run-length code list generated as specified in the problem P10, construct its uncompressed version.
 Example:
 ``` kotlin
 > decode(List((4, 'a), (1, 'b), (2, 'c), (2, 'a), (1, 'd), (4, 'e)))